-Drug dependence treatment is an important strategy to improve well-being and social functioning of people with opioid dependence and to reduce its health and social consequences, including HIV and hepatitis C infection.
+Drug dependence treatment is an important strategy to improve wellbeing and social functioning of people with opioid dependence and to reduce its health and social consequences, including HIV and hepatitis C infection.

-It can decrease the high cost of opioid dependence to individuals, their families and society at large by reducing heroin use, associated deaths, HIV risk behaviours and criminal activity.
+ORT can decrease the high cost of opioid dependence to individuals, their families and society at large by reducing heroin use, associated deaths, HIV risk behaviours and criminal activity.

-Substitution maintenance therapy is a critical component of community-based approaches in the management of opioid dependence and the prevention of HIV infection among injecting drug users.
+Replacement therapy is a critical component of community-based approaches in the management of opioid dependence and the prevention of HIV infection among injecting drug users.